Subconscious Mind Power Secret #6

 some especially interesting experiments on basketball free-throw

 shooting.
-In one study, mental practice with
+In one study, mental practice with visualization was

 almost as effective as physical practice.